aayushontherocks/Algo_Trading/README.md

 ## Getting Started

-To get started, simply navigate to the section of interest and explore the resources available.
+To get started, simply navigate to [Working_with_IBKR.md](Working_with_IBKR.md) and explore the resources available.
 Feel free to clone or fork this repository to customize it for your own research or educational purposes.

 ## Contributions